Spending target: Unknown

 American Crossroads was able to rely on a relatively small number of large donors in the election season.
 In all, 17 percent of its contributions came from Texas billionaire Harold Simmons and the Contran Corporation, a massive holding company he controlled.
-Simmons continued to lead the way for the 2014 cycle, with a $1 million contribution by Contran representing 54 percent of the cash raised by American Crossroads as of Jan.
-24. Simmons, a corporate investor who specialized in leveraged buyouts, died on Dec.
+Simmons continued to lead the way for the 2014 cycle with a $1 million contribution by Contran, which ranks as the third highest contributor.
+Simmons, a corporate investor who specialized in leveraged buyouts, died on Dec.
 28, 2013.

 Despite the huge sums raised and spent by the Crossroads groups, their track record in the 2012 elections was underwhelming.
 A study by the Sunlight Foundation found that just 14 percent of the total spent by Crossroads GPS on advertising and election communications went to support candidates who went on to win, or to oppose candidates who lost.
 The figure for American Crossroads was even worse, 1.29 percent.
 As a result, some donors felt their money was wasted, and fundraising this year is down compared with 2012.